 By focusing on one subject, the staff also has had the opportunity to acquire the specialised expertise in this particular field of study, with in-depth knowledge of current publications and open and commercial databases in the field.

-The library is the only library in Sweden, and the library in the Nordic region that has by far the longest experience, conducting international library support work.
+The library is the only library in Sweden, and the library in the Nordic region with by far the longest experience in, conducting international library support work.
 The library is at the crossing point between practice and research.
 This brings about a high level of understanding of the system of human rights and how they are implemented in developing countries, as well as an expertise in how the teaching about human rights material can be conducted in the most efficient manner.